Australian-Epilepsy-Project/protocol_qc/docs/tutorial/01_firsttemplate.md

 It is presented at the scanner console for configuration and execution, and once executed takes some duration of time to acquire data.

-Now contrast ths against the set of sub-directories containing the images generated from execution of the session protocol:
+Now contrast this against the set of sub-directories containing the images generated from execution of the session protocol:

 ```sh
 ls data/Template/